 The food receives generally positive reviews from buyers, many of whom claim that it is the favorite food of their fish.
 Other buyers have reported that changing to this food has helped ensure clearer water in the tank, which not only ensures that you can see in but also provides a healthier and more natural environment for your fish.
 However, a number of buyers stated that their fish would not take the food, while others have claimed that the flakes turned up as dust and clouded the water, although cloudiness can be caused by overfeeding.

-9. Ocean Nutrition Food Primereef Flake
+9. Ocean Nutrition Food Prime Reef Flakes

-It has also been designed to be easy to digest.
+It has also been formulated to be easy to digest.
 This ensures that your fish produce less waste so that you won’t have to clean the water as often.
 It also ensures that your fish have a healthy and pleasant living environment.
 Healthy, happy fish not only live longer but they have more vibrant colors and higher energy levels, increasing the pleasure of keeping an aquarium.

 Unfortunately, several owners have reported that the ingredients are not as listed on the company website and include a number of lower quality additives.
 Others have complained that the food sinks too quickly so surface feeders have little chance to get the food before it reaches the bottom.